UCCE Master Gardeners of Lake Tahoe Training

-- In-person interviews will be scheduled on an-going basis as applications are accepted.
+- Phone interviews will be scheduled on an on-going basis as applications are accepted.

 What We Will Do:

 - Review applicants.
-Main criteria for acceptance: 1) prior community service, 2) experience teaching others, either by giving presentations, writing, or in one-to-one situations, 3) passion for helping home gardeners, 4) experience successfully gardening.
+Main criteria for acceptance: 1) prior community service, 2) experience teaching others, 3) passion for helping home gardeners, 4) experience successfully gardening.

-- Conduct interviews during November.
+- Conduct phone or in-person interviews as applications are accepted.
 We will contact you within a week after the interview with your acceptance status.